-- 1 cup (210 g) of sugar
+- 1 cup (210g) of sugar

-- 6 Tbsp (85 g) butter
+- 6 Tbsp (85g) butter (salted or unsalted)

-- 1/2 cup (120 ml) heavy whipping cream
+- 1/2 cup (120ml) heavy whipping cream

-1 First, before you begin, make sure you have everything ready to go - the cream and the butter next to the pan, ready to put in.
+1 Assemble ingredients: First, before you begin, make sure you have everything ready to go - the cream and the butter next to the pan, ready to put in.
 Making caramel is a fast process that cannot wait for hunting around for ingredients.
 If you don't work fast, the sugar will burn.

 Note that this recipe works best if you are using a thick-bottomed pan.
 If you find that you end up burning some of the sugar before the rest of it is melted, the next time you attempt it, add a half cup of water to the sugar at the beginning of the process, this will help the sugar to cook more evenly, though it will take longer as the water will need to evaporate before the sugar will caramelize.

-3 As soon as all of the sugar crystals have melted (the liquid sugar should be dark amber in color), immediately add the butter to the pan.
+3 Add butter: As soon as all of the sugar crystals have melted (the liquid sugar should be dark amber in color), immediately add the butter to the pan.
 Whisk until the butter has melted.

 Note that when you add the butter and the cream, the mixture will foam up considerably.
 This is why you must use a pan that is at least 2-quarts (preferably 3-quarts) big.

-5 Whisk until caramel sauce is smooth.
+5 Whisk until smooth: Whisk until caramel sauce is smooth.
 Let cool in the pan for a couple minutes, then pour into a glass mason jar and let sit to cool to room temperature.
 (Remember to use pot holders when handling the jar filled with hot caramel sauce.)